 Course Options at the NYC Rodent Academy

-The NYC Rodent Academy offers two courses options for those interested in learning about rat management: a half day course and a three day course.
+The NYC Rodent Academy offers two course options for those interested in learning about rat management: a half-day course and a three-day course.
 Read about the courses and see which one is right for you.

 The Health Department offers free Rat Management Training to encourage best practices in rat prevention.
 This half-day training is targeted to superintendents, building staff, property managers, homeowners, interested tenants and the local business community.

 Participants learn about the steps building operators and homeowners can take to achieve a rat-free property through Integrated Pest Management (IPM).
 The training is conducted by knowledgeable experts with practical field experience.
 All participants will receive a rat management certificate, and a rat-resistant trash can.

 To sign up for the half day training or for more information, please send an email to firstname.lastname@example.org or call 311.